openmrv/MRV/Modules_3/4_analysis_SRS.md

 Copyright 2020, World Bank.
 This work was developed by Pontus Olofsson under World Bank contract with GRH Consulting, LLC for the development of new -and collection of existing- Measurement, Reporting, and Verification related resources to support countries' MRV implementation.

+License: Creative Commons Attribution license (CC BY 3.0 IGO)

-Attribution: Olofsson, P. (2021). *Open MRV: Analysis of sample data*.
+Attribution: Olofsson, P. (2021). *Open MRV: Analysis of sample data under simple random and systematic sampling*.
 World Bank.
-License: Creative Commons Attribution license (CC BY 3.0 IGO)

 Work reviewed by:
 Ana Mirian Villalobos